Kotlin/kotlinx.coroutines/docs/topics/cancellation-and-timeouts.md

 Any attempt to use a suspending function in the `finally` block of the previous example causes [CancellationException], because the coroutine running this code is cancelled.
-Usually, this is not a problem, since all well-behaving closing operations (closing a file, cancelling a job, or closing any kind of a communication channel) are usually non-blocking and do not involve any suspending functions.
+Usually, this is not a problem, since all well-behaved closing operations (closing a file, cancelling a job, or closing any kind of communication channel) are usually non-blocking and do not involve any suspending functions.
 However, in the rare case when you need to suspend in a cancelled coroutine you can wrap the corresponding code in `withContext(NonCancellable) {...}` using [withContext] function and [NonCancellable] context as the following example shows: